-340. A substitution may be made only during a stoppage in play and must be notified to the referee or fourth official in writing.
+- 326. A substitution may be made only during a stoppage in play and must be notified to the referee or fourth official in writing. - 327.
+A team that makes more than the permitted substitutions in any competitive game may be subject to sanction under the CODA Rules.

-- 341. A team that makes more than the permitted substitutions in Provincial and National Competitions may result in disciplinary action under the CODA Rules.
-Where a period of Extra Time is played in a game, 5 substitutions, in addition to any already used, may be used during Extra Time. - 342.
-A substitute shall NOT be allowed for a player who has been sent off by the referee during a game.
+Where a period of Extra Time is played in a game, 5 substitutions, in addition to any already used, may be used during Extra Time.

+328. A substitute shall NOT be allowed for a player who has been sent off by the referee during a game.
 However, where a player is ordered off in Normal Time, she may be replaced by a substitute for Extra Time.